Phantom138/projectArchiver/README.md

 Not the most performant tool, sruggles with directories that have more than 50k files.
 It is meant for smaller directories with large files.

+## Installation
+Install python 3.10 or higher.
+When installing tick `Add python to PATH`

+Download the github project and navigate to the download location in the terminal.

 ## Usage

 ### Basic Usage